 If you’re a parent, chances are you’re still trying to catch up on some energy… and probably sleep… after the first round of holidays.
-Christmas is over, but New Year’s Eve is just around the corner, and many of us are tired.
+Christmas is on the way, and New Year’s Eve is just around the corner.
+Still, even though the holiday season is far from over, many of us are already tired.
 And if you’re feeling stressed, it might comfort you to know you’re not alone.
 If you are counting the days for when the kids go back to school, too, you’re in good company.

 The survey, conducted exclusively by Ipsos Public Affairs, LLC (Ipsos) for C.S.
 Mott Children’s Hospital, was administered in October 2021 to a random selection of parents who had at least one child at home between the ages of one and 18.
 The survey found that nearly universally (96 percent) of parents say the holidays are happy for the family, but it’s also really stressful.
 Things like shopping, staying healthy, finances, and hosting the family are points that cause parents anxiety around the holidays.

 And for parents, their kids being off on break is stressful, too.
 Twenty-three percent of moms who took the poll said having their kids at home during school break causes them stress, while 14 percent of dads say the same thing.